Ericzklm/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 | 3 (no pins) | $5.67 / unit | Micro-USB | CP2104 | https://www.amazon.com/gp/product/B09C5RDZ8G |
 | 8 (no pins) | $5 / unit | Micro-USB | CP2104 | https://www.amazon.com/gp/product/B08MFCC4SR |

 We recommend getting ones without pins since you don't need them (though they are more expensive).
-Having the pins is a liability for accidentially shorting out and damaging the board.
+Having the pins is a liability for accidentally shorting out and damaging the board.

 Most likely you will end up buying a pack of at least 2 or 3 since they don't get any cheaper in single quantity.
 This is great if you want to automate multiple Switches.